Skip to main content

 Debate on the draft law

-During second reading, members will discuss the main topics in the bill and draw attention to concerns or specific areas where they think amendments (changes) are needed.
+During second reading, members discussed the main topics in the bill and drew attention to concerns or specific areas where they believe amendments (changes) are needed.

 Members speaking

-Baroness Smith of Malvern (Labour), Minister for Skills at the Department for Education, will open the debate and respond on behalf of the government.
+Baroness Smith of Malvern (Labour), Minister for Skills at the Department for Education, opened the debate and responded on behalf of the government.

 • Baroness Benjamin (Liberal Democrats), vice president of children's charity Barnardos